optimumtuning/optimumtuning.github.io/pages/home.md

 intro:
   enabled: true
   align: left
-  image: "/assets/images/gen/content/content-5-thumbnail.webp"
+  image: "/assets/yotawerx_logo/2D_Yotawerx_PNG3500x2500.png"
-  heading: "We've helped hundreds of people grow their business online."
+  heading: "YotaWerx Tuning"
   sub_heading: "Our software empowers customers and retailers to work from anywhere in the world, on the go, or at home."
   features:
     enabled: false